tsoijackson/Flask-Restful-API-Deployment-Tutorial/README.md

         - Run Command: python3 app.py
         - If app runs, enter command CTRL-C to exit application
     7. Use Gunicorn to bind Flask app to a port
-        - Run Command: gunicorn Flask-Restful-API-Deployment-Tutorial:app -b localhost:8000 &
+        - Run Command: gunicorn --bind localhost:8000 wsgi